-Two years ago my kids were studying 20th century history and I knew they needed to include music history with those studies.
+Two years ago my kids were studying 20th-century history and I knew they needed to include music history with those studies.
 I began researching during the summer and taught a 20th music appreciation course at our Tapestry of Grace homeschool co-op during that year to grades K-12.
 Now, I have transformed it into a self-paced online course called 20th Century Music Appreciation for High School.
-It’s the best ever resource to use when teaching 20th century history.
-And you will want to get access to it before Monday because it is $20 off!
+It’s the best ever resource to use when teaching 20th-century history.

 What is special about the 20th Century Music Appreciation course?